FIWARE/tutorials.Linked-Data/README.md

 entities, as well as defining terms such as `Property` and `Relationship`.
 The core context is so fundamental to NGSI-LD, that it is added by default to any `@context` sent to a request.

-### FIWARE Data Models
+### Smart Data Models

 [https://schema.lab.fiware.org/ld/context](https://schema.lab.fiware.org/ld/context) refers to the definition of standard data models supplied by FIWARE.
-Adding this to the `@context` will load the definitions of all the [data models](https://fiware-datamodels.readthedocs.io) defined by the FIWARE Foundation in collaboration with other organizations such as GSMA or TM Forum.
+Adding this to the `@context` will load the definitions of all the [data models](https://smartdatamodels.org/) defined by the FIWARE Foundation in collaboration with other organizations such as GSMA or TM Forum.
 A summary of the FQNs related to **Building** can be seen below:

 ```jsonld